cakephp/docs/en/controllers/components/authentication.rst

   ``username`` and ``password`` to specify your username and password fields respectively.
 - ``userModel`` The model name of the users table; defaults to Users.
-- `finder` The finder method to use to fetch user record.
+- ``finder`` The finder method to use to fetch a user record.
 Defaults to 'all'.
 - ``passwordHasher`` Password hasher class; Defaults to ``Default``.
-- Options ``scope`` and ``contain`` have been deprecated since 3.1.
+- The ``scope`` and ``contain`` options have been deprecated as of 3.1.
 Use a custom finder instead to modify the query to fetch a user record.

 To configure different fields for user in your ``initialize()`` method::